-The latter are one of the few indigenous cultures or tribes not yet contacted by civilizations and that currently in Ecuador constitute and form part of its intangible cultural heritage, with the protection, care and respect of all neighboring societies.
+The latter are one of the few indigenous cultures or tribes not contacted yet by civilizations that are currently in Ecuador and are part of our intangible cultural heritage, with protection, care and respect of all the neighboring societies.

-The Huaorani currently inhabit what are now the provinces of Napo, Pastaza and Orellana.
-Although the first Huaorani were nomadic, they have been forced to establish their boundaries within the Yasuni National Park and its intangible zone.
+The Huaorani currently inhabit in what are today provinces of Napo, Pastaza and Orellana.
+Although the first Huaoranis were nomadic, now have been forced to set their limits within the Yasuni National Park and its protected zone.

-Between the Napo River to the north, and the Curaray River to the south, along the Yasuní, Shiripuno, Cononaco and smaller tributaries, in an area of 678,220 hectares, part of the Huaorani territory.
-The Huaorani or Huaorani are an Amerindian* people living in the northwestern Ecuadorian Amazon.
-They defended their territory from colonization and other indigenous cultures, and were persecuted by oil exploitation in the last century.
+Among the Napo River to the north and the south Curaray, along rivers Yasuni, Shiripuno, Cononaco and minor tributaries in an area of 678,220 hectares, the Huaorani territory.
+The Huaorani or Huaorani are native Amerindian people* who lives northwest of the Ecuadorian Amazon.
+Defended their territory of the settlement and other indigenous cultures, they were pursued by oil companies in the last century.

-Called "aucas" because of the mestizaje (white people), they speak the "wao terero" which is a unique language.
-There are communities such as the Tagaeri and Taromenanes that live in voluntary isolation, rejecting all contact with humanity, always moving continuously in untouchable areas.
-They live exclusively on what nature provides them, feeding themselves by hunting and fishing, cultivating cassava and plantains, they are expert hunters, they make their spears and blowguns, as well as a neurotoxic called "curare" for the use of their darts.
+Called "Auca" by miscegenation (white people) speak "wao Terero" which is a unique language.
+There are communities like Taromenanes and Tagaeri and living in voluntary isolation, refusing all contact with humanity, always moving continuously in areas untouched.
+They live exclusively of what nature provides them, feeding on hunting and fishing, cultivating cassava and banana, are expert hunters, draw up their spears and blowguns, also a neurotoxin called "curare" to use his darts.

-Today, they struggle to survive in the face of oil and timber exploitation, especially due to the contamination and loss of their territories, as this brings with it the invasion of colonizers.
+Today, they struggle to survive, to oil exploitation, especially by pollution and loss of their territories, and this entails the invasion of settlers.

-In the Bameno Community, on the banks of the Cononaco River, the Huaorani are fully convinced that well-managed tourism will help them to solve, in part, the current problems, living in their "ome" jungle, as they call it, free from any attack on their culture and territory, preserving their millenary customs and traditions, cultivating the purest contact with Mother Nature.
+The Bameno community in riverbank Cononaco, the Huaorani are fully convinced that well-managed tourism will help to solve, in part, the current problems, living in their jungle "ome" as they call it, free of all attack on their culture and territory.

 Day 01. - Arrival to the city of Francisco de Orellana (Coca), transfer in private transport to Shiripuno port (2 hours trip from the city of El Coca), then we will take the motor boats and we will navigate between 4 and 5 hours, until we arrive to the Gawa Clan (Gemeneweno).
 We will serve a box lunch on the way.
 In the afternoon short walk in the jungle.
 Dinner and rest.